ggerganov/ggml/docs/gguf.md

   - `falcon`
   - `rwkv`
 - **`general.quantization_version: uint32`**: The version of the quantization format.
 Not required if the model is not quantized (i.e. no tensors are quantized).
 If any tensors are quantized, this _must_ be present.
 This is separate to the quantization scheme of the tensors itself; the quantization version may change without changing the scheme's name (e.g. the quantization scheme is Q5_K, and the quantization version is 4).
 - **`general.alignment: uint32`**: the global alignment to use, as described above.
 This can vary to allow for different alignment schemes, but it must be a multiple of 8.
+Some writers may not write the alignment.
+If the alignment is **not** specified, assume it is `32`.

 #### General metadata